The Right to Revolt: When is Revolution Justified?

 — The Declaration of Independence (1776)

-When does resistance become a moral duty?
+This page explores a profound philosophical question: When does resistance become a moral duty?
 And when is revolution not treason, but justice?

 The Lockean Doctrine of Resistance

-The Declaration follows the reasoning of English philosopher John Locke, who argued that governments are established by consent to protect natural rights.
+The Declaration closely follows the reasoning of English philosopher John Locke, who argued that governments are established by consent to protect natural rights.
 But if a government violates that trust—if it becomes destructive of life, liberty, or property—then it ceases to be legitimate.

-“Whenever the legislators endeavor to take away and destroy the property of the people… they put themselves into a state of war with the people, who are thereupon absolved from any further obedience.”
+Locke wrote in his Second Treatise of Government: “Whenever the legislators endeavor to take away and destroy the property of the people… they put themselves into a state of war with the people, who are thereupon absolved from any further obedience.”

-“…it is their right, it is their duty, to throw off such Government…”
+This principle is echoed clearly in the Declaration: “…it is their right, it is their duty, to throw off such Government…”

 Prudence, Not Passion

-“Governments long established should not be changed for light and transient causes…”
+The Declaration doesn't advocate for reckless rebellion.
+It warns against rashness: “Governments long established should not be changed for light and transient causes…”

 Rebellion vs. Revolution

-• Rebellion is chaotic and self-serving.
+• Rebellion is often chaotic and self-serving.

 • Revolution, by contrast, seeks to restore or create moral legitimacy.

 The Declaration was careful to make this distinction.
-Its authors laid out a long list of grievances—documented violations of justice—to justify their action before “a candid world.”
-This wasn’t just political theater; it was a philosophical and ethical argument meant to stand the test of history.
+Its authors laid out a long list of grievances—documented violations of justice—to justify their actions before “a candid world.”
+This wasn't just political theater; it was a philosophical and ethical argument meant to stand the test of history.

 The Legacy of Justified Revolution